gTambo/Tambos-to-do-list/README.md

 - [x] server(router) POST route for new task
 - [x] client POST route for new task
 - [x] write client click event handler
-- [ ] server GET route for all task
+- [x] server GET route for all tasks
 - [ ] client GET route for all tasks
 - [ ] append tasks to the DOM (remember fields for delete and completed)
 - [ ] create delete button